An optical implementation of quantum bit commitment using infinite-dimensional systems: Abstract

 \section{Abstract}

 Unconditionally secure quantum bit commitment (QBC) was widely believed to be impossible for more than two decades.
-But recently, basing on an anomalous behavior found in quantum steering, we proposed a QBC protocol which can be unconditionally secure in principle.
-The protocol requires the use of infinite-dimensional systems, thus it may seem less feasible at first glance.
-Here we show that such infinite-dimensional systems can be implemented with quantum optical methods, and propose an experimental scheme using Mach-Zehnder interferometer.
+But recently, based on an anomalous behavior found in quantum steering, we proposed a QBC protocol which can be unconditionally secure in principle.
+The protocol requires the use of infinite-dimensional systems, therefore it may seem less feasible in practice.
+Here we propose a quantum optical method based on Mach-Zehnder interferometer, which gives a very good approximation to such infinite-dimensional systems.
+Thus, it enables a proof-of-principle experimental implementation of our protocol, which can also serve as a practically secure QBC scheme.
+Other multi-party cryptographic protocols such as quantum coin tossing can be built upon it too.
+Our approach also reveals a relationship between infinity and non-locality, which may have an impact on the research of fundamental theories.